hyperparabolic/hyperparabolic.github.io/content/post/cd-at-home.md

 `systemd-cryptenroll --tpm2-device=auto --wipe-slot=tpm2 --tpm2-pcrs=7+12 <device>`

 `--tpm2-device=auto` is fine as long as you don't have multiple TPM devices.
-I specifially chose to validate against PCR7 and PCR12.
+I specifically chose to validate against PCR7 and PCR12.

 PCR7 validates the system's secureboot state.
 This ensures that enforcement stays enabled, and the enrolled keys do not change.